-The R6RS does not specify any mapping from library names to files or to other locations at which the code for a library might be found.
-As R6RS non-normative appendix E puts it:
+The R7RS and R6RS standards do not specify any mapping from library names to files or other locations at which the code for a library might be found.

+R6RS non-normative appendix E emphasizes the arbitrariness of such mappings:

-Implementations may take radically different approaches to storing source code for libraries, among them: files in the file system where each file contains an arbitrary number of library forms, files in the file system where each file contains exactly one library form, records in a database, and data structures in memory....Implementations may provide a means for importing libraries....
+Implementations may take radically different approaches to storing source code for libraries, among them: files in the file system where each file contains an arbitrary number of library forms, files in the file system where each file contains exactly one library form, records in a database, and data structures in memory.